- Dan Matthews, the CTO of IFS, wrote an article about in memory.

 “Promoting an enterprise application that relies entirely on an in-memory database may also be a way for an ERP vendor to derive more revenue from the software sale by pushing customers to purchase a new database rather than the Oracle, Microsoft or IBM databases they would typically otherwise use.
 For the customer, however, this could mean re-learning and re-training of IT staff to manage a new, and proprietary, in-memory database in addition to the additional license investment for this technology.”

 Yeeeeeees!
 Vendors try to maximize revenues.
-And certainly, SAP does this.
-In fact, this is quote is directly aimed at SAP.
-SAP has been selling HANA on false claims since HANA was first introduced a Brightwork Research & Analysis has been the most vocal entity calling out SAP on this, while virtually the entirety of the IT media, Gartner, Forrester and SAP’s massive consulting ecosystem has simply parroted SAP’s false claims as we covered in What is the Difference Between an SAP Consulting Company and a Parrot on HANA?
+And indeed, SAP does this.
+This quote is directly aimed at SAP.
+SAP has been selling HANA on false claims since HANA was first introduced.
+Brightwork Research & Analysis has been the most vocal entity calling out SAP on this.
+While virtually the entirety of the IT media, Gartner, Forrester, and SAP’s massive consulting ecosystem has simply parroted SAP’s false claims as we covered in What Is the Difference Between an SAP Consulting Company and a Parrot on HANA?

-And Dan is also correct that the costs of transitioning to HANA are very large.
-Although we also would add on that HANA is far less stable than more mature databases like Oracle or DB2.
+And Dan is also correct that the costs of transitioning to HANA are huge.
+Although we also would add that HANA is far less stable than more mature databases like Oracle or DB2.
 Brightwork receives no income from any vendor, so have no reason to take any vendor’s side, and are reporting what our research has concluded.

 Valid Uses for In-Memory: Big Data?